 - Find out what technology tools are offered by the UW that you can use to teach remotely with the Technology for working remotely guide.

-- Learn best practices, important policies, and essential aspects of effective remote instruction from the UW Center for Teaching and Learning’s Teaching remotely guide.
-Find practical guidance and resources to support you as you plan and teach your course remotely.
+- Learn best practices, important policies, and essential aspects of effective instruction, including remote instruction, from the Teaching @ UW.

 Provide an interactive learning experience using technology tools from the UW, leverage the power of the UW’s learning management system, and empower your students to review lectures online.